fullcalendar/fullcalendar-docs/_docs-v6/daygrid-view/daygrid-view.md

 <h2 id='large-duration'>dayGridYear and other large durations</h2>

 When using **dayGridYear** or a large custom duration, the first day cell of any new month will have a bold title.
-To control the date format of this title, use [monthStartFormat].
+To control the date format of this title, use [monthStartFormat](monthStartFormat).